-Want to feel like a Hollywood hacker or the sort of super-powered sysadmin that always show up in low-budget cable shows?
+Do you want to feel like a Hollywood hacker or the sort of super-powered sysadmin that always show up in low-budget cable shows?
 Then check out blessed-contrib.
-Blessed-contrib is a Node.js based terminal utility that can be […]
+Blessed-contrib is a Node.js based terminal utility that […]

 It’s just got easier to install Microsoft PowerShell on Linux distributions like Ubuntu and Fedora.
 Microsoft has brought PowerShell Core to the Snap Store as a Snap application.
 The move allows Linux users and admins […]

 I woke up today to find my Twitter feed chok full of praise for something called Browsh.
 It’s a brand new, modern text-based web browser built for the command line.
 Yes, I did just say a text […]

 The 2018 FIFA World Cup is well underway and you’re probably obsessively refreshing your favourite website to get all the latest fixtures and results.
 But with over 30 nations from around the world competing in this prestigious […]

 Tidal subscribers have a new way to listen to the high-fidelity music streaming service while using the Linux desktop.
 The Spotify rival touts better sound quality and bigger royalty cheques for artists, but it doesn’t provide a desktop […]

 When we showed you how to search Google from the command line a lot of you to say you use Duck Duck Go, the awesome privacy-focused search engine.
 Well, now there’s a tool to search […]